-The Pella Corporation is a privately held window and door manufacturing company headquartered in Pella, Iowa, and with manufacturing and sales operations in a number of locations in the United States.
 The company was founded in 1925 when Peter Kuyper and his wife Lucille invested $5,000 to buy the Rolscreen Company, a small business that had created the Rolscreen insect window screen that rolls out of sight when not in use.
 In 1926 they moved the company to Pella, Iowa, where the Kuyper family had a lumber business.
 The company developed into one of the largest window manufacturers in the United States.
 The company changed its name to Pella Corporation in 1992.
-In 2007, Pella Corporation, which had historically focused on the residential construction sector, bought Efco Corp., a manufacturer of commercial windows in Monett, Missouri.
-In 1992, Pella entered the national retail market with windows and patio doors, adding select lumberyard distribution in 1994.
-In 2001, Pella introduced Pella Design Centers to mainstream market customers, as a “store-within-a-store inside Lowe’s stores and staffed by Lowes employees.
+Pella Corporation has around 7,000 employees nationwide and 16 manufacturing sites throughout the United States and select regions of Canada.
+Pella's most notable brand of windows includes the EnduraClad and EnduraGuard systems.

 Highest paying job titles at Pella Corporation include Business Development Manager, Design Engineer, and HR Manager